cognitiaclaeves/sourceapprentice-blog-hugo/todo/to-blog-about.md

     * ? - (Amplify links are drafts)
   * Serverless blog - child links
     * 2x2nd factor - Junking of Nexus 5X
-    * How to Set Up AWS Amplify Hugo Blog
+    * XX How to Set Up AWS Amplify Hugo Blog

       ***
 * To Blog About (in StackEdit)